 Where to Stay in Pinawa

-This charming wilderness town in Manitoba has some lovely local accommodation, including L’Eau Calme Resort, The Pinawa Motel, and Voyageur Houseboats.
+This charming wilderness town in Manitoba has some lovely local accommodation for your road trip, including L’Eau Calme Resort, The Pinawa Motel, and Voyageur Houseboats.

-Visit the official Pinawa website for more details.
+Visit the official Pinawa website for more details and travel tips.

 Day 4 – West Hawk Lake